getsentry/sentry-ruby/README.md

 Using a thread to send events will be adequate for truly parallel Ruby platforms such as JRuby, though the benefit on MRI/CRuby will be limited.
 If the async callback raises an exception, Raven will attempt to send synchronously.

 We recommend creating a background job, using your background job processor, that will send Sentry notifications in the background.
-Rather than enqueuing an entire Raven::Event object, we recommend providing the Hash representation of an event as a job argument.
-Here’s an example for ActiveJob:

 ```ruby
 config.async = lambda { |event| SentryJob.perform_later(event) }